Shawn-Ritch/basic-cms/README.md

 I hope you use and enjoy working with this.
 It has taken me quite some time to develop this in such a comprehensive way so most developers would be able to use it with ease.

-View online, an exact Replica(downloaded clone) of this repository here: https://cms.webdeveloprz.com/
+View online, an exact Replica (downloaded clone) of this repository here: https://cms.webdeveloprz.com/

 My hope is that the good people in the development community will help make it even better.
-Please feel free to add / request changes to inprove this for the masses ;)
+Please feel free to add / request changes to improve this for the masses ;)

 And always - Enjoy :)